andrew0harney/cohortAnalysis/README.md

 ### Output

 Output is an xlxs heatmap file with tabs according to funnel stage.
-It looks something like cohortAnalysis.xlsx
+The output looks as below.
+Week/period on the x and cohort on the y.

 ![alt text](https://github.com/andrew0harney/cohortAnalysis/raw/master/images/cohortAnalysis.png "Example Cohort Analysis")